Diversity is Key

 Also, keep in mind that women are more often open to communication and discussion than their male counterpart.
 This means that they usually talk through the problem and about the problem to other, discussing the situation in detail, and how it could be solved.
 After all, the means to the solution is often as important as the solution itself.

 To the Point

 The fact is that if you want to build ITIL® problem management teams capable of innovating, with great problem-solving skills, you need diversity.
 Gender Diversity enhances Cognitive diversity and in turn, the more diverse the team is, the more creative it can get when approaching root cause analysis.
 It is the differences in women’s and men’s perspectives and methods of approaching problems that most often lead to better outcomes.

 Do your IT Service Management organization a favor and make sure you have women, and plenty of them, on your ITIL® problem management team.
 And remember that: “Strength lies in differences, not in similarities.” - Stephen R. Covey

 About the Author

-Cristy Castano is an IT Service Management Consultant with Flycast Partners, Inc. With over 22 years of working in the IT Service Management industry, Cristy has extensive knowledge of IT Service Management principles (ITILv3) and process improvement techniques.
-If you think your organization can benefit from adopting ITSM / ITIL best practices, or if you'd like more help with ITIL Problem Management, then contact Flycast Partners to get a helping hand.
+Cristy Castaño is an IT Service Management Consultant with Flycast Partners, Inc. With over 25 years of working in the IT Service Management industry, Cristy has extensive knowledge of IT Service Management principles (ITILv3) and process improvement techniques.